Becoming a registered Childminder

 The demand for childminding services is now increasing and in order to meet the needs of parents and to offer parents a choice of child care services we are looking to recruit more childminders who are flexible in meeting the needs of children and families.

 As a registered childminder you would be self-employed and need to comply with Ofsted registration requirements and complete background checks.
+To find out about the Office for Standards in Education, Children's Services and Skills (Ofsted) and the registration process for childminders see their presentation

 Support and training

 Local authority support and training is offered to prospective childminders throughout the registration process.
-The support and training offered by the Early Years Advisory team will equip prospective childminders with the right skills to be a successful childminder offering a quality home from home setting for children and families.
+The support and training offered by the Early Years Advisory Team will equip prospective childminders with the right skills to be a successful childminder offering a quality home from home setting for children and families.

 Before you apply to Ofsted to be registered as a childminder, you must have an understanding of the Early Years Foundation Stage and hold a suitable Paediatric First Aid certificate.
 You can choose which training provider you go to, however the course/s you undertake must meet the requirements as stated in the Statutory Framework for the Early Years Foundation Stage.